ed-meyer/flaps/README.md

   - treat the multiple nonlinearities present in realistic structures

+Flaps differs from traditional flutter solvers in that the flutter equations are treated as a system of nonlinear algebraic equations instead of an eigenvalue problem.
+This extends the types of problems which can be solved far beyond what can be solved as an eigenvalue problem, including control systems, nonlinearities, and parameter variations, and automatic matched-points.

 Flutter solutions are done in the frequency domain for efficiency, using a continuation method and automatic differentiation for flexibility in types of solution.
 A variety of methods for parameterizing matrices